-Android will run on many devices in many regions.
-To reach the most users, your application should handle text, audio files, numbers, currency, and graphics in ways appropriate to the locales where your application will be used.
+Android runs on many devices in many regions.
+To reach the most users, your app should handle text, audio files, numbers, currency, and graphics in ways appropriate to the locales where your app is used.

-This document describes best practices for localizing Android applications.
+This document describes best practices for localizing Android apps.

-You should already have a working knowledge of Java and be familiar with Android resource loading, the declaration of user interface elements in XML, development considerations such as Activity lifecycle, and general principles of internationalization and localization.
+You should already have a working knowledge of the Java programming language and be familiar with Android resource loading, the declaration of user interface elements in XML, development considerations such as Activity lifecycle, and general principles of internationalization and localization.

-It is good practice to use the Android resource framework to separate the localized aspects of your application as much as possible from the core Java functionality:
+It is good practice to use the Android resource framework to separate the localized aspects of your app as much as possible from the core Java-based functionality:

-- You can put most or all of the contents of your application's user interface into resource files, as described in this document and in Providing Resources.
+- You can put most or all of the contents of your app's user interface into resource files, as described in this document and in Providing Resources.

-- The behavior of the user interface, on the other hand, is driven by your Java code.
-For example, if users input data that needs to be formatted or sorted differently depending on locale, then you would use Java to handle the data programmatically.
-This document does not cover how to localize your Java code.
+- The behavior of the user interface, on the other hand, is driven by your Java-based code.
+For example, if users input data that needs to be formatted or sorted differently depending on locale, then you would use the Java programming language to handle the data programmatically.
+This document doesn't cover how to localize your Java-based code.

 For a short guide to localizing strings in your app, see the training lesson, Supporting Different Languages.